 The following tips to prepare a quilt for the longarmer will save the longarmer time and thus, the customer money.

-- When asked, the number one issue among longarm quilters is borders that are not attached properly.
+- When asked, the number one issue reported by longarm quilters is borders that are not attached properly.
 Usually, wavy borders are applied by new quilters who have not learned all the proper techniques, but also by hurried quilters.
 What you DO NOT want to do is cut the length of the border longer than you need without measuring; sew the border on from one edge to the other, and then just trim off the extra.
 If so, there is a good chance the borders will be wavy.

 - For the best results, “square up” your pieces as you go and then square up the quilt top when you have completed the piecing.
 Ideally, the two sides of the quilt, and the measurement through the center from top to bottom, will be the same.
 If so, congratulations!

 - If not, add the three measurements (right side, left side and lengthwise center), divide by three for the average, and cut your side borders to that length.
 Fold the quilt top to find the side center and quarters and mark with pins.
-Do the same with the border pieces.
-Match the pins, and pin the quilt top and the border piece together.
+Do the same with the two cut, side border pieces.
+Match the pins, and pin the quilt top and the border pieces together.
 Note that you may have slight ease between the pins.
 If so, place the eased side against the machine when stitching.
 Press the side borders seams out.

 - Now measure the top, bottom and crosswise center, including the side borders that you just attached.
 If they are the same, pat yourself on the back!
 If not, proceed as you did for the lengthwise borders.